Let’s talk about how to have a healthy mentality

 12. Take naps

 It’s important to get enough sleep at night, but it’s also important to give your brain a break throughout the day.
-Napping is a great way to enhance creativity and memory.
+Napping is a great way to improve creativity and memory.

 13. Be grateful for what you have